collegiumv/cv_jekyll/pages/academics/courses/health-and-illness-scotch.md

 institutions are responding to recent economic, social, political, and technological trends; and 4) ethical values and dilemmas found within the American health care system.

-Anticipated course requirements tentatively include:

-  * 10-12 short quizzes covering material from the assigned readings (40% of the final course grade)

-  * Four take home essays of approximately four pages each (40% of the final course grade)

-  * One 5-8 page paper and class presentation dealing with a social and/or ethical issue in health care (20% of the final course grade).

-While there is no formal grade for class participation, regular attendance and participation in class discussion (or lack thereof) will be taken into account in determining the final course grade.